astudillome/Word-Game/README.md

 (Images/WordGAme_app2.png)

 ## User Stories & Wireframes
-In the planning of this app I used the following:
-    - Mac OS Pages for detailing user story
-    - Mac OS Numbers used to normalize dictionary data
-    - List of 3000 most common used words in English https://www.ef.edu/english-resources/english-vocabulary/top-3000-words/
-    - Mr. Data Convverter to convert Numbers data to Javascript array https://shancarter.github.io/mr-data-converter/
-    - VS Code to develop app
-    - Git and Github for version control
-    - This site was built using [GitHub Pages](https://pages.github.com/).

 ### High-level user stories.
 - The game consists of seven tiles that have randomly selected letters (five consonants and two vowels).